 Ecological Networks and Extremophiles

 Students apply their knowledge of networks to represent complex ecological systems.
 Students again use Cytoscape, this time to author a network of their choosing.
 They create an intricate food web showing the organisms (nodes), abiotic factors (nodes), and the energy that flows between them (edges) using Cytoscape software.
 Students are further encouraged to think of all types of life and are then led to develop questions about extreme organisms and environments, which they then research.
 These activities help them understand the broad range of life and foster further conceptualization of the interdependence of a system.
 This leads them into using networks to tackle a real world investigation.

 In the case study, students observe an environmental disturbance that has resulted from a man made causeway across an unidentified body of water.
 After making observations and posing questions to the teacher, the students discover that the North arm of the lake, isolated from fresh water inputs, appears purple, whereas the water in the Southern arm has normal coloration.
 Pictures of the lake (which is actually the Great Salt Lake) taken over several decades illustrate a receding water level from drought conditions and normal evaporation.
 The teacher guides students’ use of evidence in designing a hypothesis for the difference between the two GSL arms.
 The students then get a chance to test their hypotheses by conducting a scientific inquiry.
 After performing an experiment, they collaborate with other classes by pooling all data sets to complete a statistical analysis of their results.
 Their understanding is assessed when the students go back to their original hypothesis and plan an experiment which is later peer evaluated.
 When completed, they revisit the new GSL network as a class and see how the experimental data is incorporated into and validates the most current network.

-Please view this flow chart to visualize the lesson sequence and use the right menu to explore Course Materials for more information.
+Please view this flow chart to visualize the lesson sequence and use the menu to on the left to explore Course Materials for more information.